meatball133/crystal/concepts/char/about.md

 # => error: expected argument #1 to 'Char#+' to be Int or String, not Char
 ```

-## Properies methods
+## Properties methods

 Crystal has a few methods that can be used to get information about a Char, like if it is a number or a letter, or if it is uppercase or lowercase.
-Here is a list of some of the methods, for a full list see the [Char API][char-api].:
+Here is a list of some of the methods, for a full list see the [Char API][char-api]:

 | Method                           | Description                                          |
 | -------------------------------- | ---------------------------------------------------- |